Faithful-Resource-Pack/Docs/pages/textures/f32-texturing-guidelines.md

 <br id="gems">

-**Diamonds and other gemstones** in Minecraft’s context should be shaded like reflective rocks more than anything – they usually don’t let much light pass through, unlike their real-life counterparts.
+**Diamonds and other gemstones** in Minecraft’s context should be shaded like reflective rocks more than anything—they usually don’t let much light pass through, unlike their real-life counterparts.
 Only anti-aliasing should be used here.
 For faces in the shade in item textures, the same shading logic as on smooth metal textures applies.

 <img src="/images/textures/f32-texturing-guidelines/gemstones.png" alt="gemstone textures" class="center">
 <i class="center">Examples of gemstone textures.</i>